napol-n/WriteUp/HackTheBox/DETECTING WINDOWS ATTACKS WITH SPLUNK.md

 Detection requires correlatingEvent IDs 4768/4769/4770 withuser and system behavior, looking for anomalies inlogon, privilege assignment, and account creation.

-For which "service" did the user named Barbi generate a silver ticket?
+#### Q8 For which "service" did the user named Barbi generate a silver ticket?

-CIFS
+ANSWER CIFS

-## Detecting Unconstrained Delegation/Constrained Delegation Attacks
+### Detecting Unconstrained Delegation/Constrained Delegation Attacks

-### Overview: Unconstrained & Constrained Delegation Attacks
+#### Overview: Unconstrained & Constrained Delegation Attacks

 This section explainsdelegation attacks in Active Directory (AD), where services can impersonate users to access other resources.
 Detection relies onPowerShell logs, Sysmon logs, and unusual Kerberos activity.